muarshad01/Docker_and_Kubernetes/11_Multi-Container_Deployments_to_AWS.md

 7. Set `secret_access_key` to `$AWS_SECRET_KEY`

-### Setting Environment Variables
+### Setting `Environment Variables`

 1. Go to `AWS Management Console` and use Find `Services` to search for `Elastic Beanstalk`

-2. Click `Environments` in the left sidebar.
+2. Click `Environments` in the left-sidebar

 3. Click `MultiDocker-env`

-4. In the left sidebar click Configuration
+4. In the left-sidebar click `Configuration`

-5. Scroll down to the Updates, monitoring, and logging section and click Edit.
+5. Scroll down to the `Updates, monitoring, and logging` section and click Edit.

-6. Scroll down to the Environment Properties section.
+6. Scroll down to the `Environment Properties` section.
 Click Add environment property.

 7. In another tab Open up `ElastiCache`, click `Redis` and check the box next to your cluster.
 Find the Primary Endpoint and copy that value but omit the :6379